seenthattinker/demo/audit.md

 The audit process has been codified by CRA in a lengthy manual used by all RTAs as of June 2010.
 This 166-page document is called [Claim Review Manual for Research and Technology Advisors](www.cra-arc.gc.ca/txcrdt/sred-rsde/pblctns/ntr-tchrvw-eng.html).

-![Note] An edited version is available for taxpayers.
+An edited version is available for taxpayers.
 [The SR&ED Technical Review: A Guide for Claimants](www.cra-arc.gc.ca/txcrdt/sred-rsde/pblctns/tchrvw-cmmnt-eng.html).

 RTAs are now required to follow this somewhat rigid process, leaving little flexibility.